Super Fly (soundtrack)

+Super Fly was one of the first soul concept albums.
+It was noted for its stark lyrics about poverty and drug abuse, which were informed both by Mayfield's disagreements with the film's neutral treatment of drugs and drug dealers and his personal experiences growing up around the dangers of both.
+The album is frequently sampled and interpolated by modern artists, and represents "one of the high watermarks of arguably the most fertile and creative era in soul music’s history".
+For its lyrical messaging and influence on both contemporary soul and the nascent genres of hip-hop and rap, the album is often cited as one of the best albums of all time.

 Background

-Mayfield had previously contributed two songs to Krakatoa, East of Java; the film was a critical and commercial failure, but marked his first foray into soundtrack work.
-His contribution began when Super Fly director Gordon Parks Jr. asked Mayfield and his backing band to cameo as a nightclub act in the background of a scene.
+Mayfield had previously contributed two songs to Krakatoa, East of Java, which marked his first foray into soundtrack work.
+Following his departure from The Impressions in 1970 and his first solo releases Curtis (1970) and Roots (1971), Mayfield's next soundtrack project began with a suggestion from Gordon Parks Jr. Parks – son of Shaft director Gordon Parks – was working on Super Fly as his directorial debut and asked Mayfield and his backing band to cameo in a scene as a nightclub act in the background.
 Parks wanted a full song to play in the scene, which led to the beginning of soundtrack sessions.

-Production
+Production and release

-The recording session for the song "Pusherman" took place at Bell Sound Studios in New York, and was followed by a several months-long hiatus (during which Mayfield wrote The Times Have Changed for his former group The Impressions and formulated his next solo effort, Back to the World).
-The instrumentals for the remaining songs were produced in a three-day session at Curtom Studios, which involved an in-studio band of as many as 40 performers.
-Guitarist Craig McMullen states, "The advantage of it is, if you have a full orchestra, when you place your licks, you don't have to worry about your licks bumping.
+The recording session for the song "Pusherman" took place at Bell Sound Studios in New York, followed by a months-long hiatus while Mayfield focused on other projects (writing The Impressions' Times Have Changed and working on his own album, Back to the World).
+The instrumentals for the remaining songs were produced in a three-day session at a former RCA studio in Chicago, which involved an in-studio band of as many as 40 performers.
+Regarding the recording environment, Guitarist Craig McMullen states, "The advantage of it is, if you have a full orchestra, when you place your licks, you don't have to worry about your licks bumping.
 You can hear everything that's going to go down."
-The album was primarily written by Mayfield from a basement apartment in Chicago while undergoing a trial separation from his wife and children.